jckuri/edge_cameras/README.md

 ## Edge Cameras for Detecting Human Presence (Camera 5)<br/>
 <b>YouTube video: https://youtu.be/1PgzfK5YIpk</b>

+My acting skills as a thief are absolutely amazing.
+(No actor will play the role of a thief by greeting at both cameras.)

+In the video, I appear at 0:33 and I disappear at 1:05.

 ![Camera 5](/images/cam5.jpg)

+In like manner, the histogram of human pixels through time shows human presence from 0:34 to 1:03, approximately.

 ![Camera 5](/images/hist5.jpg)

 ## Edge Cameras for Detecting Human Presence (Camera 6)<br/>
 <b>YouTube video: https://youtu.be/o6oEQlBGtCg</b>

+In the video, I appear at 0:20 and I disappear at 1:07.

 ![Camera 6](/images/cam6.jpg)

+In like manner, the histogram of human pixels through time shows human presence from 0:30 to 1:06, approximately.

 ![Camera 6](/images/hist6.jpg)